 The Front Royal/Warren County Tree Stewards celebrated its 20th Anniversary in 2017 by planting 20 trees at Burrell Brooks Park along the Royal Shenandoah Greenway on Criser Rd…in the snow.
 The Tree Stewards were supported by recent graduates of the “All About Trees” class and members of the community.

-Working together with the Town of Front Royal, the Visitor Center and the Virginia Dept. of Forestry, a combined Earth Day/Arbor Day celebration was held on April 22, 2017.
-Mayor Tim Darr read the Arbor Day proclamation and Front Royal was designated a Tree City USA for the 18th consecutive year.
+Working together with the Town of Front Royal, the Visitor Center and the Virginia Dept. of Forestry, a combined Earth Day/Arbor Day celebration.
+In 2017, Mayor Tim Darr read the Arbor Day proclamation and Front Royal was designated a Tree City USA for the 18th consecutive year.
 Mary VanderSluis from the VDoF presented the 2017 Tree City USA flag and plaque.
 Anne Rose, the Town’s Horticulturist selected a Fern Leaf Full Moon Maple for this year’s tree that was planted in the rain along the path at Happy Creek Arboretum.

-Education & Community Outreach The All About Trees class this Fall had 21 actively engaged students, many who plan to become active Tree Stewards.
+Education & Community Outreach In 2017, the All About Trees class had 21 actively engaged students, many who became active Tree Stewards.
 It ran from the first week of September through the planting of the class tree, a Persion Ironwood, Parrotia persica, at Bowman Park on Luray Ave.
 CEUs were available for local arborists.

 Tree Stewards participated in many festivals and events including: